j-info/ctfsite/walkthroughs/2022-11-25-Year-of-the-Rabbit.md

 Looking for SUID files with `find / -perm /4000 2>/dev/null` doesn't give us anything to go on.

-No file with capabilities after checking `getcap -r / 2>/dev/null`.
+No interesting files with capabilities after checking `getcap -r / 2>/dev/null`.

 Looking at `id` shows we have quite a few groups: